-I am Assistant Professor in the Department of Philosophy at Brandeis University.
+I am Associate Professor in the Department of Philosophy at Brandeis University.
 My main research interests lie at the intersection of epistemology and ethics.
 I am also interested in philosophy of action, the nature of reasons, the philosophy of perception, existentialism and the history of modern philosophy.
 I received my Ph.D. from U.C.
 Berkeley in 2007 and my A.B. from Harvard in 2001.

 My book Evidence and Agency: Norms of Belief for Promising and Resolving has just appeared with Oxford University Press in the UK.
 The publication date in the US is November 24, 2015.

 Here is my recent post on the OUP Blog, entitled "A Crisis of Commitment."